hashicorp/terraform-provider-azurerm/website/docs/r/postgresql_flexible_server_firewall_rule.html.markdown

 * `end_ip_address` - (Required) The End IP Address associated with this PostgreSQL Flexible Server Firewall Rule.

+* `resource_locks_enabled` - (Optional) Determines if the PostgreSQL Flexible Server should be locked when creating or updating the Firewall Rule.
+Defaults to `true`.

 ## Attributes Reference

 In addition to the Arguments listed above - the following Attributes are exported: